Estimated reading time: 17 minutes

 Ageing kongs

-As kongs get older, the rubber will start to perish and show signs of wear and tear/ once you start to see any signs of damage, it is time to replace the Kong to prevent the risk of bits breaking off and causing a choking hazard.
+As Kongs age, the rubber will start to perish and show signs of wear and tear.
+Once you start to see any signs of damage, it is time to replace the Kong to prevent the risk of bits breaking off and causing a choking hazard.

 Dietary issues

-Don’t forget that all calories count and any food fed via the Kong should be taken into account when feeding your dog their daily food allowance, so they don’t get fat.
+Remember that all calories count, and any food fed via Kong should be taken into account when feeding your dog its daily food allowance so it doesn’t get fat.
 This is the same with any treats you give them.

 Vacuum risk